NguyenAndrew/edd/README.md

     C --> G
 ```

 Let's say you try solve "Convert CSV to WAV" and "Play WAV" with AI assistance, and it works!
-Awesome, these probably worked, because of the AI knowing about our prior problems and solutions!
+Awesome, these probably worked because of the AI knowing about our prior problems and solutions!
 Here is the updated diagram.

 ```mermaid
 graph LR